AGuerriere/prescriptions-bot/readme.txt

-# Python and Selenium script to automate how I order my prescriptions
+# Python script with Selenium to automate how I order my prescriptions

 This is a simple script I created using Python and Selenium, for my own use to automate my repeat prescriptions order from my GP website.
-This program would not work for anybody else as it is tailored only for my GP website and my prescriptions, but I hope it can be a guidline and help someone else automate their own personal tasks.
+This program would not work for anybody else as it is tailored only for my GP website and my prescriptions, but anyone is welcome to see how I did it and copy it.
 Of course I have deleted all my personal credentials and the actual website I control through this script.